PikachuDevelopment/esx-Pasjes/README.md

-# esx-Pasjes
+# esx-Cards
-A dutch Cards script using jsfour-idcard and Esx.
+A Dutch/English Cards script using jsfour-idcard and Esx.